jessada/pyCancerSig/README.md

     - `cancersig feature sv` is for extraction structural variant feature
     - `cancersig feature msi` is for extraction microsatellite instability feature
     - `cancersig feature merge` is for merging all feature profiles into one single profile ready to be used by the next step
-3. Deciphering mutational signatures - `cancersig signature` - The purpose of this step is to use unsupervised learning model to find mutational signature components in the tumors.
+3. Deciphering mutational signatures - `cancersig signature decipher` - The purpose of this step is to use unsupervised learning model to find mutational signature components in the tumors.
-4. Visualizing profiles `cancersig visualize` - The purpose of this step is to visualize mutational signature component for each tumor.
+4. Visualizing profiles `cancersig signature visualize` - The purpose of this step is to visualize mutational signature component for each tumor.

 ## Usage